IHE/HIE-Whitepaper/README.md

 ## 5.1 Patient Identity Cross-Reference (PIX)

-The Patient Identity Cross-Reference [PIX](http://profiles.ihe.net/ITI/TF/Volume1/ch-5.html) profile supports the access to a central registry of cross-referenced identities, and the feed of identity updates from distributed identity domains.
+The Patient Identity Cross-Reference [PIX](http://profiles.ihe.net/ITI/TF/Volume1/ch-5.html) profile supports the access to a central registry of cross-referenced patient identities, and the feed of patient identity updates from distributed patient identity domains.

+Each system that issues patient identities is considered an assigning authority, and every assigning authority is uniquely identified.
+The set of identities issued by an assigning authority are considered a Patient Identity Domain or Patient Identifier Domain.
+The combination of the unique assigning authority (aka The Patient Identity Domain) with the unique Patient Identifier assigned by that assigning authority to the patient, is a globally unique Patient Identifier.
+The PIX manager (server) receives a feed of new or updated patient identities from each assigning authority, and will cross-reference identifiers based on some configured algorithm.
+This algorithm is not defined by IHE as it is local policy and will need to adjust to local constraints and policies.

-Most health information systems assign to each patient an identifier (usually a string of letters and/or numbers) that is unique to the patient within only that information system.
-Thus, Gary Collins may be identified as `3562A` at the office of his Primary Care Physician (PCP) and `0320` at his specialist's clinic.
+For example, "Gary Collins" may be identified as `3562A` at the office of his Primary Care Physician (PCP) and `0320` at his specialty practice.
+The systems are participating in a Health Information Exchange and using the PIX profile.
+As these identifiers were created or updated the Patient ID Manager was informed using the PIX feed transaction.
+Within the Patient ID Manager "Gary Collins" with identifier `3562A` and `0320` are matched with a 99% confidence, where as "Gary Collin" is not considered strong enough matched with only a 30% confidence due to the last name difference.
+These determinations are based on local constraints and policies, and are described here only for illustrative purposes.

-IHE utilizes the concept of Patient Identifier Domains which defines a domain of patient identifiers, like identifiers assigned within a PCP office, assigned by a single authority and an identifier for each assigning authority.
-For example, the PCP office identifier is unique within the assigning authority for the PCP.
-If the PCP's system wants to communicate with the specialist's system about Gary Collins, both systems must be able to know that `3562A` assigned by the PCP offices is equivalent to `0320` assigned by the specialist’s office, and that neither of those identifiers is equivalent to Garry Collin with an ID of `333` at a local Hospital.
-This is known as a cross-reference that links the two patient identifiers for Gary Collins.
+If the PCP's system wants to
+communicate with the specialist's system about Gary Collins, both systems must be able to know that `3562A` assigned by the PCP offices is equivalent to `0320` assigned by the specialist’s office.
+The use of the PIX query for cross-references from the Patient ID Manager will give them the cross-reference patient identifiers specific to each assigning authority with a high confidence match.

 ![](images/PatientManager.png)